microsoft/cpp_client_telemetry/docs/cpp-start-linux.md

 ### Ubuntu and other Debian-based distros

 Run `build.sh` script in the root folder of the source tree.
 This will fetch the necessary build tools and build the SDK.
-You may be prompted for root password in order to install the build package.
+You will be prompted to enter your root password in order to install the necessary build tools and the resulting SDK package.

 ### RedHat / CentOS distros